 I currently project manage two contracts; Active East Herts and Watford Get Active.
 Working in partnership with East Herts Council and the Active East Herts CSN board, I manage the sports development service which engages all residents of the East Herts District into physical activity programmes.
 The Watford Get Active programme is run by Watford Borough Council, and I provide project management support along with consultation to get as many people active in the central ward of Watford

-I currently manage the Older Adult element of the Active Bucks project, tasked with getting people aged 65+ years old across the county more physically active via traditional activities such as gentle exercise, beginners bowls, dance classes and nordic walking.
-This project is funded through Bucks Public Health and delivered in partnership with Leap, the local County Sport & Activity Partnership.
+I am the latest recruit to the team, and currently manage the Older Adult element of the Active Bucks project, tasked with getting people aged 65+ years old across the county more physically active via traditional activities such as gentle exercise, beginners bowls, dance classes and nordic walking.
+This project is funded through Bucks Public Health and delivered on behalf of Leap, the local County Sport & Activity Partnership.

 I am the lead service manager for the Wycombe District sports development service, which aims create opportunities, and engage the community into various types of physical activity.
 In addition to this, I lead on some specialist events across the rest of the Active-In portfolio.
 These vary from our talented athlete bursaries, sports awards and sports forum, as well as our sports education week which is one of the largest in the UK.